Buroni/babel-plugin-class-derived-props/README.md

 # babel-plugin-derived-class-props

-Allows ES6 derived class properties to be available in the base constructor, as is the case in most OOP languages.
+Allows ES6 derived class properties to be available in the base constructor like in python

 ```js
 class A {